⚡ Faster setup option

 You’ll be routed to the Knowledge Base, where you can confirm that Tofie AI has learned from your updates.

-Optional: Use Self Prompt to jumpstart learning (CSV upload)
+Optional: Use Self Prompt to jumpstart learning (CSV or Excel upload)

 After you’ve set up your Accounts, Tax Rates, and Contacts, you can use Self Prompt to help Tofie learn faster for this non-integrated entity.